Tono, Washington

 Tono is a ghost town in southwest Washington in the United States.
 It was a company-owned mining town founded in 1907 by the Washington Union Coal Company, a subsidiary of the Union Pacific Railroad to supply coal for their steam locomotives.
-Tono was located in southern Thurston County about 20 miles south of Olympia, Washington, 5 miles south of Tenino, 2 miles east of Bucoda at the end of a railroad spur.
+Tono was located in southern Thurston County about 20 miles south of Olympia, Washington, 5 miles south of Tenino, 2 miles east of the town of Bucoda, at the end of a railroad spur.

+History

 The town was named Tono in 1909 by one of the many Japanese railroad workers.
 Folk etymology states the name is a contraction of "ton of coal".
+As the region was primarily coal mining, Tono was served by a post office under the moniker, Coal Bank.

 At its peak in the 1920s Tono had over 1,000 residents, 125 houses, a hotel, a hospital, a general store, and a school.
-The town flourished until 1932 when the railroads began switching to diesel locomotives and the Union Pacific sold the mines to the Bucoda Mining Company.
+The town flourished until 1932 when the railroads began switching to diesel locomotives; the Union Pacific then sold the mines to the Bucoda Mining Company.
 Afterwards the mines operated intermittently while most of the residents moved away.
 Many of the vacant houses were sold and moved to nearby communities.
 By 1950, there were only a few buildings and residents left in Tono.
-The last full-time residents of Tono were John and Lempi Hirvela, who moved there in 1923.
-The Hirvelas lived in the last surviving home, the former mine superintendent's residence, until 1976.
+A family-owned coal mine was reported to still be in operation by 1966.
+The last full-time residents of Tono were John and Lempi Hirvela, who had moved there in 1923.
+Until 1976, the Hirvelas lived in the last surviving home, the mine superintendent's former residence.